brettshollenberger/simple-substitution-decipherer/README.md

 shift("abcd", 2) => "cdef"
 ```

+#### The Challenge:

-The provided simple substitution decipherer uses two heuristics to decode messages:
+Provide a simple substitution decipherer to decode messages encrypted using a simple substitution cipher.

-1) Rank decoded messages of all single character shifts (1-26) by the resultant distribution of characters compared to the "fingerprint" of the English language (using a major work of English literature, A Tale of Two Cities, as the seed text).
+One hueristic to achieve this is to take a "fingerprint" of the English language--e.g. what is the distribution of characters across major English texts?
+Compare this fingerprint to the fingerprints of decrypted messages to guess the original cipher.

-2) Rank decoded messages based on how many decoded words do not appear in the dictionary provided by a standard Linux distribution (`/usr/share/dict/words`)
+Another hueristic is to rank how many decoded words do not appear in the dictionary.
+This hueristic will miss some obvious English words, like proper nouns, and is best used in conjunction with the first hueristic.

-The decipherer selects the single character decryption key that performs best across these two heuristics uniformly (although the "English fingerprint" heuristic is generally accepted on its own).
+It doesn't matter how you decipher messages, so long as your decipherer can decrypt the encrypted messages :)